Twitter co-founder puts social twist on search with new mobile service

-SAN FRANCISCO (Reuters) - One of the creators of Twitter Inc unveiled a new mobile service called Jelly on Tuesday, hoping for another hit product in what has become an increasingly crowded field of social and mobile products.
+SAN FRANCISCO, Jan 7 (Reuters) - One of the creators of Twitter Inc unveiled a new mobile service called Jelly on Tuesday, hoping for another hit product in what has become an increasingly crowded field of social and mobile products.

 The Jelly smartphone app seeks to improve the way people search for and find information, by querying people instead of Internet search engines.